 How Do I Read a Chart

-Traders will use these trading charts to determine where to open trade positions.
-From the chart the trader will analyze the market movements using technical indicators so as to determine the direction of the market and determine the trade to open.
+Traders will use these charts to determine where to open trade positions.
+From the chart the trader will analyze the market movements using indicators so as to determine the direction of the price & determine the Gold trade to open.

-Traders must therefore learn how to use charts before they can start transacting in the online trading market.
+Traders must therefore learn how to use charts before they can start trading in the online trading market.

 The following are the different things which a gold trader will need to know about charts.